abdul-abdi/smartscope/README.md

 4. External libraries like OpenZeppelin are automatically detected and linked
 5. Files with dependencies are compiled together

+### Using Contract Templates

+1. Navigate to the "Templates" page
+2. Browse templates by category (Tokens, NFTs, DeFi, Governance, Utility)
+3. Click on a template card to:
+   - View detailed description
+   - See use cases and technical specifications
+   - Examine the implementation code
+4. Use the "View Details" button to access comprehensive information about any template
+5. Click "Use Template" to load it directly into the editor
+6. Templates are loaded into the custom contract editor for immediate customization

 ### Analyzing a Contract

 1. On the contract creation page, click "Analyze"